Danish12387/Job-Portal/README.md

     </ul>
     <h3>Current and Upcoming Features:</h3>
     <ul>
-        <li><strong>Posts, Comments, and Likes</strong>: We're working on a social-like feature where users can comment on job listings, like them, and post updates to their profiles.</li>
+        <li><strong>Posts, Comments, and Likes</strong>: Currently working on a social-like feature where users can comment on job listings, like them, and post updates to their profiles.</li>
         <li><strong>Bug Fixes</strong>: Ongoing bug fixing and optimizations to improve the overall user experience.</li>
     </ul>